Aharoo/SkyProtect/README.md

 # SkyProtect
 Application for distributed big file upload to 4 different clouds: Amazon S3, Google Storage, Azure Blob Storage and NextCloud.

-First of all, you need to you need to fill up the accounts.properties file (you can find it inside the config folder).
+First of all, you need to you need to fill up the accounts.properties file (you can find it inside the config folder) with Amazon key pair and create environment variables for Google and Azure.
 To fill up this file you need first create accounts in the cloud providers.
 To do that follow the links below:
 To start working with the software product, you need to create accounts on AWS, Microsoft Azure, GCP and install NextCloud.
 After that, you need to obtain API access keys on each platform.